EQS-CMS: Haier Smart Home Co.,Ltd.: Release according to Article 50 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerATX in Grün -- DAX wenig bewegt -- US-Börsen ohne große Ausschläge -- Asiens Börsen letztlich mehrheitlich in Grün - Nikkei mit neuem Rekord
+Börse aktuell - Live TickerATX zum Handelsende in Grün -- DAX schließt leichter -- Asiens Börsen letztlich mehrheitlich in Grün - Nikkei mit neuem Rekord

-Der heimische Leitindex verbucht zum Wochenstart Gewinne.
-Der deutsche Leitindex kommt nicht vom Fleck.
-Die US-Börsen zeigen sich ohne große Ausschläge.
+Der heimische Leitindex präsentierte sich zum Wochenstart freundlich.
+Der DAX gab etwas nach.
 Die Börsen in Fernost zeigten sich am Montag vermehrt mit Gewinnen.